Sarim375/Service-Health-Dashboard-API-Monitoring-System/README.md

 ## 📄 License

-This documentation and portfolio showcase outline are licensed under the MIT License - see the [LICENSE](file:///c:/Users/Sarim/Desktop/Project%20Development/Service-Health-Dashboard-API-Monitoring-System/LICENSE) file for details.
+This documentation and portfolio showcase outline are licensed under the MIT License.